Move Any Mountain: Critical reception

-AllMusic editor John Bush viewed the song as an "infectious techno-pop anthem".
-Upon the release of "Progen", Bill Coleman from Billboard described it as "an aggressive track that makes no bones about blurring the lines between industrial and house music."
-Another editor, Larry Flick, felt that the track "may be best remembered as the most remixed record in history", adding that "at last count, there are 35 versions of this song circulating throughout Europe, seven of which are on this U.S. pressing.
+AllMusic editor John Bush named the song an "infectious techno-pop anthem".
+Upon the release of "Progen", Bill Coleman from Billboard magazine described it as "an aggressive track that makes no bones about blurring the lines between industrial and house music."
+Another editor, Larry Flick, felt the track "may be best remembered as the most remixed record in history", adding that "at last count, there are 35 versions of this song circulating throughout Europe, seven of which are on this U.S. pressing.
 Beneath abundant studio tricks, which alter song's stance from techno to house and then hi-NRG, lies a simplistic and memorable modern-pop tune."
 Andy Kastanas from The Charlotte Observer deemed it "a bright uptempo dance trip that will have your hiney shakin' before you can say "rave"."

-Dave Jennings from Melody Maker wrote, "'Pro›gen', starts brightly — the Shamen set up a spun-sugar dance sequence, croon "move any mountain", and you begin to believe that they could.
+Dave Jennings from Melody Maker wrote, "'Pro›gen' starts brightly — the Shamen set up a spun-sugar dance sequence, croon 'move any mountain', and you begin to believe that they could.
 Then in crashes guest rapper Mr C, rambling feebly and implausibly about his supernatural abilities, and the record descends to the depths of mediocre rap-ego-stroking.
 Shame!"
 David Giles from Music Week stated that the Shamen "are at their pulsating, electrobeat best; a couple of rapping inserts from DJ Mr C rather detracts from the hypnotic overall feel, but it should enhance the record's credibility yet further in clubland."
 James Hamilton from Record Mirror viewed the track as an "catchy chanting I can move, move, move any mountain UK oldie".
 William Shaw from Smash Hits complimented its "humping great tower block of a hugely infectious dance chorus."